Ilya-Kolomin/UntypedPhiCalculus/README.md

 git clone --depth 1 --recurse-submodules --shallow-submodules https://github.com/Ilya-Kolomin/UntypedPhiCalculus.git
 ```

-This implementation ships with the required version of the Agda standard library, so if you cloned with the `--recurse-submodules` flag, you’ve already got it, in the `standard-library` directory!
+This implementation ships with the required version of the Agda standard library, so if you cloned with the `--recurse-submodules` flag, you’ve already got it, in the `agda-stdlib` directory!

 Finally, we need to let Agda know where to find the Agda standard library.
 Two configuration files are required, one which lists paths to the libraries and one which specifies which libraries to load by default.